j-diaz/Functional-Programming-Scala/reactive-application-development/ch2.md

 same message our recipient receives.
 By making the message immutable, we assure its accuracy and eliminate the possibility of contention

-##Actor Model

-###What is?
-Actors are small capsules of programming logic that contain behavior and state, and communicate via message passing

-The primary purpose behind an actor is to provide two concepts:
-* A safe, efficient way to reason about computations in a concurrent environment, and
-* A common means to communicate in a local, parallel, and distributed environment.

-Components:
-* State
-* Actor reference
-* Asynchronous message passing
-* Mailbox
-* Behavior and the Receive loop
-* Supervision

-###State
-Akka isolates each actor on a light-weight thread that protects it from the rest of the system.
-The actors themselves (housed inside a light-weight thread) run on a real set of threads, where a single thread may house many actors with subsequent invocations for a given actor occurring on a different thread

-pag 46